eagleranger96/QuizCPP/README.md

 # QuizCPP

 This program allows user to play a simple command line quiz.
 It allows admin to modify and update questions and credentials.
 This program demonstrates good use of classes and file handling in c++.
-I made it as a class 12th school project for year 2015-16.
+We made it for B.Tech 4th semester project for Object Oriented Programming(C++).

 ## Getting Started